kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 say {$e_1$, $e_2$, ..., $e_m$}, that are mentioned in $C_1, C_2, ..., C_k$.
 Then, we can optionally explore the neighborhood of these entities to extract other entities, say {$e_1$, ..., $e_m$, $e_{m+1}$, ..., $e_n$}, where $e_{m+1}$ to $e_n$
-are the new entitites extracted.
+are the new entities extracted.
 Then, we further find other chunks that mention these entities.
 In the figure above I'm simulating this by having a third red box that was not retrieved in the standard RAG-U figure.
 Now through another ranking, we can obtain another top-k chunks amongst this new set of chunks and put them into the prompt.

 This vision is interesting and several prior papers also hint at similar related use of KGs in Q&A applications.
 The most interesting paper I read that's related to this approach was this [ACL 2019 paper](https://aclanthology.org/P19-1598.pdf).
 This paper pre-dates the current LLMs and is not about RAG.
-Instead, it maps the entities mentioned in a question to entitites in a KG, and then extracts the subgraph of relations between these entities from the KG.
+Instead, it maps the entities mentioned in a question to entities in a KG, and then extracts the subgraph of relations between these entities from the KG.
 Then, the relations and entities in this subgraph are used as possible answers to the question (in some sense, this is also a form of RAG).
 The paper's approach does not connect the chunks but connects the entities in the question using a KG.
 Overall, I think the idea of linking chunks through the entities that they mention is promising and I want to identify three important future work here that can push this approach forward.

-**Important Future Work 2:* This approach assumes that the enterprise already has a knowledge graph.
+**Important Future Work 2:** This approach assumes that the enterprise already has a knowledge graph.
 Although I am a strong believer that enterprises should invest in the construction of clean enterprise-level KGs with well defined and consistent vocabularies,